istio/istio.io/_about/contribute/staging-your-changes.md

 ---
 title: Staging Your Changes
-overview: Explains how to test your changes locally before submitting them.
+description: Explains how to test your changes locally before submitting them.

-order: 40
+weight: 40

-layout: about
-type: markdown
 redirect_from: /docs/welcome/contribute/staging-your-changes.html
 ---